 Sidelights are those long, thin windows found on either side of the front door in several homes.
-Picking the right window treatment for sidelight windows is distinctly important for a couple of reasons.
+Picking the best window treatment for sidelight windows is distinctly important for a couple of reasons.
 First, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door of the house.
-Second, people–from the mail carrier to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a great window covering all the more important to make sure you maintain your privacy.
+Second, people–from the postman to guests to traveling salespeople–are going to see the sidelight windows up close, which means that a great window covering all the more important to make sure you maintain your privacy.

 French doors are a typical sight opening up to patios or decks.
 Since they’re double doors, hinged, and typically have large glass panels San Antonio homeowners have a great opportunity to improve their style and light control.
 French doors open and shut often, so they would do best with a resilient window treatment that will still let you regulate how much light you let come through the window.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the frame and are very sturdy, shutters are a great solution for French doors.
 Their classic style and energy-efficiency are also bonuses for your French door.

 See More French Door Window Treatments